WCFord/WCFord.github.io/index.md

 ---
-title: CTBA
+title: Ford's Analytics
-description: Information to succeed in CTBA
+description: A page to share what I've learned in analytics
 ---

 Text can be **bold**, _italic_, or ~~strikethrough~~.